dominiksalvet/asus-fan-control/README.md

 ---

-This configuration won't be removed during uninstallation process of this program.
-It is stored in the */etc/ux430ua-fan-control-config* directory.
+Custom temperatures won't be removed during uninstallation process of this program.
+They are stored in the */etc/ux430ua-fan-control-config/fan-temps* file.

 ## Thanks